coderjolly/coderjolly.github.io/_posts/2022-12-22-steamgestion-data-pipeline.md

 <style>body {text-align: justify}</style>

 Gaming industry is currently one of the most prominent industries in the market.
 The development and popularity of games has been increasing rapidly in the past decade.
-Of all the factors that determine the popularity of a game, reviews are paramount importance.
-As the online gaming community expands with the passing day, there is more data to be collected from the user’s database.
+Of all the factors that determine the popularity of a game, reviews are of paramount importance.

+As the online gaming community expands with each passing day, there is more and more data to be processed from the user’s database and therefore, the need for large-scale data ingestion techniques are increasing.

 <figure>
 <img src="/assets/img/steamgestion/kubernetes-meme.jpeg" width=450 style="display: block; margin: 0 auto">
 </figure>

-This project aims to analyse [Steam reviews](https://www.kaggle.com/datasets/najzeko/steam-reviews-2021) dataset and build a data ingestion pipeline using Kubernetes and Docker.
-The data is ingested from the Steam Reviews dataset which is then cached in Redis and stored in Elasticsearch.
-The data is then queried from Elasticsearch and rendered using a Flask application.
+This project aims to analyse [Steam reviews](https://www.kaggle.com/datasets/najzeko/steam-reviews-2021) dataset and build a data ingestion pipeline using ``Kubernetes and Docker.`` The data is ingested from the Steam Reviews dataset which is then cached in ``Redis`` and stored in ``Elasticsearch.`` The data is then queried from ``Elasticsearch`` and rendered using a ``Flask application.``

 ## Architecture
-The system uses an asynchronous Flask backend which has been deployed as a service interacting using ScyllaDB/sQLite for storing processes followed by an event driven message queue controlled by RabbitMQ.
-This message queue is also deployed as a service with an interconnection with celery workers capable of horizontal pod scaling continuously integrating with Elasticsearch and Redis for data ingestion and data caching.
+The system uses an asynchronous Flask backend which has been deployed as a service interacting with ``sQLite`` for storing processes followed by an event driven message queue controlled by ``RabbitMQ.`` This message queue is also deployed as a service with an interconnection with ``Celery`` workers capable of horizontal pod scaling continuously integrating with ``Elasticsearch`` and ``Redis`` for data ingestion and data caching.
 The architecture of the project is shown in the figure below which is a representation of the data pipeline.

 ![architecture](/assets/img/steamgestion/architecture.png)

-The directory structure of the project is shown in the figure below which is a representation of the data pipeline and can be found at the Github repository [here](https://github.com/coderjolly/data-ingestion-pipeline){:target="_blank"}.
+The directory structure of the project is also shown in the figure below which is the exact version as seen on Github repository [here](https://github.com/coderjolly/data-ingestion-pipeline){:target="_blank"}.

 ![directory-structure](/assets/img/steamgestion/directory-structure.jpg)

 ## Installation
 Whenever dealing with Kubernetes, one can use `micr8s` or `minikube` for kubernetes installation on the base system.
 MicroK8s is the easiest and fastest way to get Kubernetes up and running.
-High availability in a Kubernetes cluster, is one of the premiere qualities one should look for when dealing with clusters so as to withstand a failure on any component and continue serving workloads without interruption, therefore the following three factors are necessary for a Highly Available Kubernetes cluster and micro8s serves them all.
+High availability in a Kubernetes cluster, is one of the premiere qualities one should look for when dealing with clusters so as to withstand a failure on any component and continue serving workloads without interruption.
 Simply following the canonical documentation, one can get started with kubernetes installation by using these commands:
 ```bash
 - sudo snap install microk8s –classic
 - microk8s status –wait-ready
 - microk8s enable dashboard dns registry istio
 ```

-There are a few python based dependies which can be installed using: `pip3 install -r requirements.txt` under the `async_backend`, `celery_app` and `ingestion_engine` directories.
+There are a few python based dependencies which can be installed using: `pip3 install -r requirements.txt` under the `async_backend`, `celery_app` and `ingestion_engine` directories.
 These directories have their respective `requirements.txt` files as shown in the `tree` structure below:
 ```zsh
 ➜  data-ingestion-pipeline git:(main) ✗ tree
 ├── async_backend